-Defoliants (Ginstar, Def/Folex, Harvade, Aim 2EC, ET 2.5%EC, Resource, Dropp, FreeFall, sodium chlorates, Gramoxone Inteon at low rates, and other products) result in initiation of an abscission layer at the base of the leaf petiole where it attaches to the stem.
-The natural abscission laver formation process is enhanced by the defoliant, which results in leaf drop.
-In order to obtain maximum leaf drop, defoliants require fairly healthy and active leaves which still properly function and are not severely drought stressed or tough and leathery.
+Defoliants (Ginstar, Def/Folex, Harvade, Aim 2EC, Blizzard, ET 2.5%EC, Resource, Dropp, FreeFall, sodium chlorates, Gramoxone Inteon at low rates, and other products) result in initiation of an abscission layer at the base of the leaf petiole where it attaches to the stem.
+The natural abscission layer formation process is enhanced by the defoliant, which results in leaf drop.
+In order to obtain maximum leaf drop, defoliants require fairly healthy and active leaves which still properly function and are not severely drought stressed (tough and leathery).
 Warm air temperatures generally enhance activity.
 The commonly used rule of thumb is that defoliants can be safely applied when 50-60 percent of the bolls are open and the remaining bolls are of sufficient maturity to obtain desired yield.
 Although a boll opening response is generally obtained as a result of defoliation, green unopened bolls can still remain a problem.
-Many times a follow-up application of paraquat or other materials with desiccant activity or a killing freeze is necessary to allow stripping of the crop.
-Aim 2EC, ET 2.5%EC, and Resource belong to the chemical class protoporphyrinogen oxidase (PPO) inhibitors.
-Resource from Valent is new for 2006.
-Research conducted with Resource in the High Plains in 2005 indicated that the product performed similar to others in the PPO chemistry in that specific year.
-Aim 2EC, ET 2.5%EC, and Resource cause disruption of cell membranes, which in turn triggers increased ethylene in leaves.
+Many times a follow-up application of paraguat or other chemicals with desiccant activity or a killing freeze is necessary to allow stripper harvest of the crop.
+Aim 2EC, Blizzard, ET 2.5%EC, and Resource belong to the chemical class protoporphyrinogen oxidase (PPO) inhibitors.
+Blizzard from Chemtura is new for 2007.
+Research conducted with Blizzard in the High Plains in 2006 indicated that the product performed similarly to others in the PPO chemistry in that specific year.
+Aim 2EC, Blizzard, ET 2.5%EC, and Resource cause disruption of cell membranes, which in turn triggers increased ethylene in leaves.
 Recent research trials have indicated that these products can be effective defoliants, as well as desiccants in some instances when used at higher rates.
-Aim 2EC, ET 2.5%EC, and Resource can be tank mixed with other products such as FirstPick, Gramoxone Inteon, Def/Folex, Prep, Finish 6 Pro, and Ginstar.
-Use of crop oil concentrate (COC) is suggested for the Aim 2EC, ET 2.5%EC and Resource spray mixtures.
+Aim 2EC, Blizzard, ET 2.5%EC, and Resource can be tank mixed with other products such as FirstPick, Gramoxone Inteon, Def/Folex, Prep, Finish 6 Pro, and Ginstar.
+Use of crop oil concentrate (COC) is suggested for the Aim 2EC, Blizzard, ET 2.5%EC, and Resource spray mixtures.
 See specific product labels for details.
 Failure to include COC with these products will likely result in significantly reduced activity.